hun-ah/multi-step-form-v2/README.md

 # Multi-step Form

-This multi-input form is made with React, it is a rebuild of [my first React project](https://multi-step-form-react-hwm.netlify.app/).
+This multi-input form is made with React and is a rebuild of [my first React project](https://multi-step-form-react-hwm.netlify.app/).

 **You can check it out here:** [Multi-step Form](https://multi-step-form-reactv2-hwm.netlify.app/) **Backend available here:** [Multi-step form api](https://github.com/hun-ah/multi-step-form-api)